Steering > Track rod end change on Austin Mini

 Op 09

-Reassemble the track rod end on the tie rod.
+Fit the track rod end on the steering rack.
 Screw by hand.

 Screw the track rod end the same number of turns as the old one (corrected for the difference in length).
-This allows a first approach to the wheel alignment of the front wheels.
+This allows a first approach to the wheel alignment.

 Screw the track rod end the same number of turns as the old one (corrected for the difference in length).
-This allows a first approach to the wheel alignment of the front wheels.
+This allows a first approach to the wheel alignment.

 Op 10

-The tightening torque of the track rod end lock nut is 52 mN.
+The tightening torque of the track rod end half lock nut is 52 mN.
 This operation requires a specific torque wrench with an open-end spanner.
-If, like me, you don't have this type of wrench, tighten hard.
+If, like me, you don't have this type of wrench, tighten it firmly.

-The tightening torque of the track rod end lock nut is 52 mN.
+The tightening torque of the track rod end half lock nut is 52 mN.
 This operation requires a specific torque wrench with an open-end spanner.
-If, like me, you don't have this type of wrench, tighten hard.
+If, like me, you don't have this type of wrench, tighten it firmly.

 Op 11